stacykimberley/anatomy-quiz/README.md

 - Score area showing how many the user has got correct and incorrect.
 - Progress bar to show how far along the quiz the user has gone.
 - When answer is selected it highlights green if correct and if wrong it highlights the selected one in red then simultaneously shows you the correct answer.
+- When an answer is selected it disables all the other selections to prevent cheating.

 ### Feedback Page.